spacetelescope/romancal/docs/roman/datamodels/models.rst

 Creating a data model from a file
 ---------------------------------

-The `romancal.datamodels.open` function is a convenient way to create a model from a file on disk.
+The `roman_datamodels.open` function is a convenient way to create a model from a file on disk.
 It may be passed any of the following:

     - a path to an ASDF file